riddle-com/php-client-sdk/README.md

 ```

-### Manipulating the build directly
+### Manipulate the build directly

-We are aware that the current builder classes does not cover all possibilities of the builder API (there are just too many!).
+We are aware that the current builder classes in this SDK do not cover all possibilities of the builder API (there are just too many!).

 Therefore, you can also manipulate the build directly: